Al Farid – Alone But Beautiful

 The Al Farid / Al Fareed is a monolith away from the other rocks at Madain Saleh, the first UNESCO World Heritage Site in Saudi Arabia.
-How it ended up alone and far from the other massive sandstones may not be a mystery but it surely has an interesting story to tell – if it could speak!
+How it ended up alone and far from the other massive sandstones may not be a mystery, but it indeed has an exciting story to tell – if it could speak!

-And yes, it looks like the amazing Petra in Jordan – that’s because the same people who built that are the ones who carved this one out, too.
-Petra is a few hours north from Madian Saleh.
+And yes, it looks like the amazing Petra in Jordan – that’s because the same people who built that also carved this one out.
+Petra is a few hours north of Madian Saleh.

 It is an unfinished tomb / living quarter but impressive nonetheless.
-Go around the massive stone and see what else you could find.
+Go around the massive stone and see what else you can find.

-It is, perhaps, Madain Saleh’s most famous sight to visit–and therefore, you should never skip it!
+Perhaps it is Madain Saleh’s most famous sight to visit–therefore, you should never skip it!

-Go away from its base and you’ll admire its beauty from a bit afar.
-It really looks like a lonely rock in a massive desert realm.
+Go away from its base, and you’ll admire its beauty from a bit afar.
+It looks like a lonely rock in a massive desert realm.